hpc/charliecloud/doc/ch-image_desc.rst

         architecture as a simple string and converts to/from the registry view transparently.

-  :code:`--build-cache`
-     There are three modes for the build cache:

-     1. :code:`enable`: The cache may be both read and written.
-This is the default if Git version 2.30.1 or higher is installed.

-     2. :code:`rebuild`: Reading from the cache is disabled, except for obtaining the base image with FROM, which is read from the cache if it exists.
-(This exception is why it's not called write-only.)
-Writing is enabled.

-     3. :code:`disable`: The cache may be neither read nor written.
-Default if the required Git is not installed.
+  :code:`--bucache`
+     Set the build cache mode: :code:`enabled`, :code:`disabled`, or :code:`rebuild`, which uses the cache for :code:`FROM` instructions but no others.
+See section "Build cache" below for details, including the default.

   :code:`--download-cache`
-     There are two modes for the download cache:

-     1. :code:`enabled`: The cache may be both read and written.
-This is the default.

-     2. :code:`write-only`: Reading is disabled; writing is enabled.
+     Set the download cache mode: :code:`enabled` (default) or :code:`write-only`, which adds new downloaded files to the cache but does not re-use existing files. (:code:`ch-image` needs to read downloaded files in order to work, which is why the download cache cannot be disabled.)

   :code:`--no-cache`
     Shorthand for :code:`--build-cache=rebuild --download-cache=write-only`